Majesco Motors

 The Majesco "22" scored heavily in all of these categories.
 Indeed, the very steady and readily adjustable performance characteristics of the Majesco along with its easy and dependable starting were probably exactly what most early post-war modellers required.
 It was only when control line became a major preoccupation that all-out performance became a dominant factor in an engine’s marketability.

 The recommended prop sizes noted by Ron Warring do seem a little offside based upon these results.
-The 12x6 which is cited as the suggested free flight prop pretty much brings the Majesco to its knees, at least in its APC guise.
+The 12x6 which is cited as the suggested free flight prop would pretty much bring the Majesco to its knees, at least in its APC guise.
 I would have thought that far better results would be obtained with an 11x6, which the engine turns at only a little below its peak, or perhaps a 12x4.
-The APC 8x8 takes the engine well past its peak even on the bench, thus appearing to be a poor choice for control line.
+Based upon its known power absorption coefficient, an APC 8x8 would take the engine well past its peak even on the bench, thus appearing to be a poor choice for control line.
 However, a “slower” 8x8 having wider blades might work just fine.
 Not possessing details of the props on which these recommendations were based, I can’t really settle this question.
-All that can be said is that for best results the engine would have had to be propped for around 6,000 rpm in the air.
+All that can be said is that for best results the engine would have had to be propped for no more that 6,000 rpm in the air.

 The Majesco Mite Diesel

-The Mite had undoubtedly been in production for some time as of mid 1947 since it was featured in Col. Bowden’s previously-mentioned article on power topics in the June 1947 issue of “Aeromodeller”.
+Oddly enough, the Mite never appeared in any Majesco advertisements during the year 1947.
+Despite this, it had undoubtedly been in production for some time as of mid 1947 since it was featured in Col. Bowden’s previously-mentioned article on power topics in the June 1947 issue of “Aeromodeller”.
 The gallant Colonel had clearly been using the Mite for some time when that article was written.
 The engine was also a prominent inclusion in the 1947 first edition of Col. Bowden’s book “Diesel Model Engines”, complete with photographs of a surprising number of models that Col. Bowden had built for it prior to the appearance of the book.
+Presumably all sales had been made directly from the manufacturer to purchasers in the immediate area, without any perceived need for more widespread advertising.

 The contents of Col. Bowden’s book make it abundantly clear that there was a close association between Col. Bowden and Jack Colyer, doubtless in part arising from their common residency in the vicinity of Bournemouth as well as their shared enthusiasm.
 One of these illustrations shows Colyer holding both his own and Col. Bowden’s models, both powered by the Majesco Mite.
 In addition, many of the other illustrations feature the companion “22” diesel in its original pre-production or early production guise, although an image of the later production version was also included.
 It seems not unlikely that Col. Bowden acted as one of the official “factory testers” used by Colyer to evaluate and improve his products.